 #5 Dance with your Desires

-When you’re in your space, the candles are lit, and the music is playing — remember that this entire process should be less about effort and more about ease.
+When you’re in your space, the candles are lit, and the music is playing, remember that this entire process should be less about effort and more about ease.
 You’ve got all your images and pins (have tape handy too just in case you want to seal an edge with that instead) and now it’s a dance.
 Your desires are your dance partner and they take the lead, let them guide you on where and how they should be placed.
-Forcing, overthinking, questioning, and allowing for self doubt will just make you stumble.
+Forcing, overthinking, questioning, and letting in self doubt will just cause you to stumble.
 Stay in the flow and let the board evolve organically.

 #6 Seal the Magic